epurelib/epurelib.github.io/docs/learn/elist_eset.md

          values from DataPromises"

     Elist.ids(self)
-        "Returns data_id's from all items of Elist"
+        "Returns data_id's from all stored items in Elist"

     Elist.append(item)